Topic Hub10 ingredients27 guides

 sodium benzoateE211benzoate preservativebenzoic acid

-U.S. rules permit limited flour and bread use up to 45 ppm; EU rules do not authorize it for food use, and EFSA has described ADA dough-improver use as illegal in the EU.
+Permitted for limited U.S. flour and bread use up to 45 ppm; not authorized for food use in the EU, where EFSA has described ADA dough-improver use as illegal.

 Label cues